emeagenciadigital/meilisearchadmin/README.md

 After the purchase, you will immediately (5min max) receive an email to the email address you used during the payment process.
 Remember to check spam.
 If you misspelled your email or did not receive it for any reason you can check.our contact information at the end of this readme file.

 - ¿Discounts and money-back guarantees?

 We don't give discounts and because you can use our demo and this is software we don't give money-back guarantee.
 We assure you it will work flawlessly and installation is extremely easy.

 - ¿Can you install Meilisearch Admin for me?

 If for any reason you prefer us to install it we can do it for an extra of $50 USD.
 To proceed contact us.

 - ¿Can you install Meilisearch backend for me?

-Yes, we can do it on AWS of Digital Ocean for $50 USD
+Yes, we can install it on AWS of Digital Ocean for $50 USD